szufix/mapel/index.rst

 For more details please look at:

     Szufa,  S.,  Faliszewski,  P.,  Skowron,  P.,  Slinko,  A.,  Talmon,  N.:  Drawing  a  map of elections in the space of statistical cultures.
-In: Proceedings of AAMAS-2020, to appear.
+In: Proceedings of AAMAS-2020, 1341-1349.

 The package contains the following elements

 * several sets of elections, including the one used by Szufa et al. [AAMAS-2020]
 * tools for drawing maps of elections
 * tools for generating elections and computing distances between them (*available soon*)

+**Citation Policy**: if you are using this package, we kindly ask you to cite the above article *Drawing  a  map of elections in the space of statistical cultures*.

 Installation
 -----------------------------